-We partnered with Zillah Bell Gallery in Thirsk and with Bankside Gallery in London, the gallery for the Royal Society of Painter-Printmakers, with a short-list of some of the best printmakers working in the UK today.
-We are delighted to welcome Gail Brodholt as our Printmaker of the Year 2018.
+For 2018 we partnered with Zillah Bell Gallery in Thirsk and with Bankside Gallery in London, the gallery for the Royal Society of Painter-Printmakers, with a short-list of some of the best printmakers working in the UK today.
+We were delighted to welcome Gail Brodholt as our Printmaker of the Year 2018.

 Gail Brodholt is a leading painter and printmaker of contemporary urban landscapes.
 She is a Fellow of the Royal Society of Painter-Printmakers (RE), where she currently holds the post of Honorary Curator.
 She holds a degree in Fine Art (Painting) from Kingston University.
 She has exhibited widely and is the recipient of many prizes for printmaking.
 Exhibitions in 2017 include solo shows at Eames Fine Art in London, Church St Gallery in Saffron Walden, Gallery Nine in Bath and For Art’s Sake, London.

 Gail is both a painter and a printmaker and finds that working in one medium informs and enhances the other.
 She has published two lithographs in collaboration with the Curwen Studio.
 She works from her purpose built printmaking studio in Woolwich, south London and has recently been the subject of a book by Mascot Media on her work.

 Gail says of her practice “I’m really interested in those unconsidered and unnoticed places that people pass through.
 They are on their way to somewhere else, presumably more important – on the escalators, on the tube, train station platforms, motorways… I like that sense, which we all have, of feeling that anything could happen between departing and arriving – although of course it almost always doesn’t.
 When you are travelling you are free from normal life’s routines and obligations, with all the anticipation of an adventure ahead of you.”

 Printmaker of the Year 2017 ~ Jason Hicklin